bsuttor/bobtemplates.bsuttor/README.rst

     $ bin/instance fg

-Go with your browser to ``http://localhost:8080/Plone``, and you can see your site with your module installed
+Go with your browser to ``http://localhost:8080/``, and you can create your Plone site with your module installed

 It's time to customize it ;-), see `Plone developer`_ help